 MontanaPBS-KUSM: The Montana Public Television station that broadcasts from MSU Bozeman.
 MontanaPBS-KUSM has the capability, both in equipment and personnel, to receive broadcast signals on virtually all bands and frequencies that are necessary to serve general campus instructional needs.

-Owner: Montana State University, including the Agricultural Experiment Station, acting through the Office of Facilities Services.
+Owner: Montana State University (MSU), including the Montana Agricultural Experiment Station (MAES), acting through the Office of Facilities Services.

-Technical Antenna Committee (TAC): A subcommittee of the UFPB made up of representatives of ITC, MontanaPBS-KUSM, Auxiliary Services, FPDC, and other interested parties selected by FPDC.
+Technical Antenna Committee (TAC): A committee of the UFPB made up of representatives of ITC, MontanaPBS- KUSM, Auxiliary Services, CPDC, and other interested parties selected by CPDC.

 UFPB: The MSU University Facilities Planning Board.